kasraheidarinezhad/VanWebStreamlit/README.md

 !📢 [Check out it here!](https://drive.google.com/file/d/1fOaFymV96A8REwk2QDubnTWdYC8ZLB4w/view)

 #### A Visualization Dashboard, Housing Price in Metro Vancouver, BC, Canada
-In this part we created a dashboard to visualization previous project, it includes map, line-chart, histogram and... categorized by _town_ in province.
+In this part we created a responsive dashboard to visualization previous project, it includes map, line-chart, histogram and... categorized by _town_ in province.
 !📢 [Check out it here!](https://share.streamlit.io/kasra.Heidarinezhad/VancouverRS/app.py)

 ![Vancouver image](images/VancouverVS.png)